 - Authentication: How do you prove you are who you say you are, when talking with a computer?

 Multifactor authentication (MFA) – part of the zero trust architecture – means you not only have a user ID and a password or a key, but you also have additional support for your claim to be the right person.
 Whatever system you use to track authorized users, make sure it is up to date – do not let individuals retain permissions they should not have or do not need.

 - Authorization: Now that we know who you are, what can you do?
 Most systems use some form of access control list.
 Make sure your list is up to date.

 - Data Integrity: Make sure that the data you see has not been tampered with.

 - Data Confidentiality: Make sure that the data has only been seen by the right people and services.

 - Non-repudiation: This has two forms.
 One form applies to the sender: if I send you a message, I cannot deny being the author.
 The other form applies to the recipient: if you get a message, you cannot deny having received it.
 Both forms use a public key system for implementation

 These capabilities do not simply “line up” with the layers in the OSI model.
 Different implementations are possible.
 This cyber security framework shows how these capabilities can give you an architecturally secure platform for trustworthy and reliable messaging.
 It does not say how to do it – there are different ways to secure communications – but it suggests things to think about when you building a secure environment.

 A Cyber Security Framework for Employees

-CISOs and security leaders can extend the ISO cyber security framework by integrating the primary capabilities – authentication, authorisation, data integrity, data confidentiality, and non-repudiation – into its employee training.
+CISOs and security leaders can extend the ISO cyber security framework by integrating the primary capabilities – authentication, authorization, data integrity, data confidentiality, and non-repudiation – into its employee training.